johndoe31415/luksrku/README.md

 ## Security
 luksrku uses TLSv1.3-PSK with forward-secrecy key shares (i.e., ECDHE).
-The curves that are used are X448 and X25519 for key agreement and TLS_CHACHA20_POLY1305_SHA256 or TLS_AES_256_GCM_SHA384 as cipher suites.
-PSKs are 256 bit long and randomly generated (/dev/urandom).
-Likewise, the LUKS passphrases are based on 256 bit long secrets and are converted to Base64 for easier handling (when setting up everything initially).
+The curves that are used for key agreement are X448 and X25519.
+TLS_CHACHA20_POLY1305_SHA256 or TLS_AES_256_GCM_SHA384 are accepted as cipher suites.

+The TLS PSKs are 256 bit long and randomly generated (`/dev/urandom`).
+Likewise, the LUKS passphrases are based on 256 bit long secrets, also generated from `/dev/urandom`, and are converted to Base64 for easier handling (when setting up everything initially).

-The binary protocol that runs between both is intentionally extremely simple to allow for easy code review.
+The binary protocol that runs between server and client is intentionally extremely simple to allow for easy code review.
 It exclusively uses fixed message lengths.
+There are two portions to it, an UDP and a TCP portion:

+Via UDP, a client broadcasts its client UUID (randomly generated when creating the client in the database) on the network (port 23170).
+A server then can check if it's key database contains that client's LUKS keys.
+If it does, the server will respond with a fixed unicast UDP datagram.
+The client receives this datagram and tries to establish a TCP connection to that server on the luksrku port 23170.
+This connection is secured using TLSv1.3-PSK, i.e., even when the UDP messages are spoofed/forged, a successful connection will only then happen if the server and client share the same, previously defined, PSK.

-The key database is encrypted itself, using AES256-GCM, a 128 bit randomized initialization vector and authenticated with a 128 bit authentication tag.
-Key derivation is done using scrypt with N = 262144 = 2^18, r = 8, p = 1.
+For persistent storage, the key database is encrypted, using AES256-GCM.
+A 128 bit randomized initialization vector is used and all data is authenticated with a 128 bit authentication tag.
+Key derivation is done using scrypt with N = 262144 = 2^18, r = 8, p = 1 (although this is flexible in code and can be easily adapted).

-When not in use, the server encrypts all LUKS passphrases and PSKs in-memory.
+When the key database is not in use, the server encrypts all LUKS passphrases and PSKs in-memory (again, using AES256-GCM).
 A large, 1 MiB pre-key is also kept in memory.
+The AES key is derived from this pre-key using PBKDF2-HMAC-SHA256 and an iteration count that results in ~25ms key derivation.
+While it might seem nonsensical to encrypt memory and have the key right next to the encrypted data, the reason for this this is to thwart cold-boot attacks.
-This is to thwart cold-boot attacks, because a successful cold-boot attack would require a complete and perfect 1 MiB snapshot of the pre-key (or an acquisition in the short timeframe where the keyvault is open) -- something that is difficult to do because of naturally occuring bit errors during cold boot acquisition.
+A successful cold-boot attack would require a complete and perfect 1 MiB snapshot of the pre-key (or an acquisition in the short timeframe where the keyvault is open) -- something that is difficult to do because of naturally occuring bit errors during cold boot acquisition.

 ## Dependencies
 OpenSSL v1.1 is required for luksrku as well as pkg-config.